 While you need the help and guidance of an experienced personal injury attorney to protect all your rights, you should always be your own best advocate in legal proceedings.
 No one knows your story as well as you do, and your lawyer should listen compassionately and negotiate aggressively for your best interests.
-There are basic steps you can take to assert and protect your legal rights, such as:

-The person at fault or their insurance company may want you to sign an agreement, but this can leave you bound to unfair conditions and a lowball payout.
-Always have your attorney read and discuss any documents before you sign them.
-Insurance companies will argue that you do not have enough proof of your injuries or that you do not need a larger settlement.
+Always have an experienced attorney read and discuss any documents before signing.
+Insurance companies might argue that you do not have enough proof of your injuries or do not need a larger settlement.
 They are not on your side.

 - A dark stairwell where the light bulbs were never replaced